iLyasLarhdid/learningMicroservices/README.md

+# Microservices
-"#Microservices for Whoever is intrested in learning"
+for Whoever is intrested in learning